LYang-666/LYang-666.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the Computer Science Department at University of North Carolina at Charlotte.
-Prior to that, I received my Ph.D. degree from Arizona State Univeristy, advised by Prof. [Deliang Fan](https://www.ece.jhu.edu/dfan/), Master's degree at Univeristy of Central Florida, and Bachelor's degree at Northeastern University, China.
+I an assistant professor in the Computer Science Department at University of North Carolina at Charlotte.
+Prior to that, I received my Ph.D. degree from Arizona State University, advised by Prof. [Deliang Fan](https://www.ece.jhu.edu/dfan/), Master’s degree at University of Central Florida, and Bachelor’s degree at Northeastern University, China.

 My research interests include: